If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 "Comin' Soon" Screen

-This screen, which features a scrolling banner saying "COMIN' SOON" while playing the invincibility theme, was used as far back as the v0.02 prototype when the only two levels in the prototype have been completed and used for subsequent prototypes after clearing certain Rounds.
-It manages to survive all the way into the final game and can be viewed by selecting "COMMING" in the Level Select.
+This screen, which features a scrolling banner saying "COMIN' SOON" while playing the invincibility theme, was used as far back as the v0.02 prototype when only two levels in the prototype were accessible and used for subsequent prototypes after clearing certain Rounds.
+It managed to survive all the way into the final game and can be viewed by selecting "COMMING" in the Level Select.

 Regional Differences